silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 ## Inheritance

-An individual LDML file may not contain all of the information relevant to that locale, if that information is already described in that file's "parent" locale.
+An individual LDML file may not contain all of the information relevant to that locale if that information is already described in that file's "parent" locale.
 LDML files will "inherit" data from other files in the CLDR or SLDR.
 This allows for LDML files to only contain data unique to that locale.

 For example, the file `en.xml` (English in the United States) is the parent locale for any LDML files concerning English spoken in other countries.
 An LDML file for `en_GB.xml` (English spoken in Great Britain) would be considerably shorter than `en.xml` because it assumes that the file should "inherit" any missing information from the base `en.xml` file.
 Since English in Great Britain uses the same characters as English in the US, there would be nothing listed for the Characters element, and the file would inherit that information from `en.xml`.
 However, unlike the United States, Great Britain formats dates with the day before the month (e.g. 31/12/2025 instead of 12/31/2025).
 As a result, the `en_GB.xml` file would include that information in the Dates element, overriding the information that would have otherwise been inherited from `en.xml`.